-As independent public accountants, we hereby consent to the use of our report dated October 8, 1998 included in Entegris, Inc.'s Amendment No. 2 to Form S-1 on the August 31, 1998 and 1997 consolidated financial statements of Empak, Inc. and subsidiaries and to all references to our firm included in this registration statement.
+As independent public accountants, we hereby consent to the use of our report dated October 8, 1998 included in Entegris, Inc.'s Form S-1 on the August 31, 1998 and 1997 consolidated financial statements of Empak, Inc. and subsidiaries and to all references to our firm included in this registration statement.